WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

 Changing Lists
 --------------

-In the Snake project all the letters in the word 'Snake' follow the same path as the letter S. To make this happen we have to remember where the letter S has been, and we do this by keeping a *list* of all the previous positions.
+In the Snake project all the letters in the word 'Snake' follow the same path as the letter S. To make this happen we have to remember where the letter S has been, and we do this by keeping a record of all the previous positions in a *list* .
 So we have to be able to **change** the list as the letter S moves about.
 This section is about different ways we can change a list we've already made.

 ### Changing an item in a list